1. Clean Hands = Clean Contacts

 Why?
 Due to the personal nature of these accessories and the fact that they are actually inserted into the eye, you cannot share them with others.
 Doing so could result in spreading of bacteria, infection and other nasty eye conditions.

 How you look after your contact lenses is just as important as how you use them, particularly when it comes to reusable styles.
-You should always store them in approved eye-safe solution and a suitable storage pot.
+You should always store them in an approved eye-safe solution and a suitable storage pot.
 At Coloured Contacts we offer an eye care kit that contains both the solution and the pot, so it's always a good idea to add this to your basket before you check out with your new lenses.

 Why?
 Contact lenses are a very delicate product and therefore can become easily damaged, which is exactly why we advise keeping them in a suitable contact lens pot that secures them and prevents any knocks or scratches.
 Contact lenses are also designed to be worn in the eye which is moist; without moisture, your contact lenses will dry up so much that they cannot be worn again and will have to be thrown away, so by storing them in solution whenever you aren't wearing them, you can preserve your lenses lifespan and ensure they will last for their full duration.